praetoriandigital/cub-docs/readme.md

 'outdated' are not guaranteed to work at all.

 ## Changes

+* 0.15.x, January 14, 2017
+  - introducing 'Keep me signed in' checkbox on Login form
+  - introducing one-click payments for Orders with credit cards which we already have on file
+  - ACH is now supported as a payment method for Orders

 * 0.14.x, September 27, 2016
   - introducing Notifications for My Profile page